LalaIAm/cline-novelist/memory-bank/activeContext.md

 ### Editor Selection Considerations
 - Draft.js provides more granular control but requires more custom implementation
 - Quill.js offers more out-of-box functionality but may have limitations for complex customizations
-- Performance with large documents is a critical factor being evaluated
+- Performance with large documents is being evaluated with quantitative metrics
+- Interaction latency is being measured to assess editor responsiveness
 - Need to assess extensibility for AI suggestion integration
 - Mobile support considerations for both editors
+- Systematic comparison approach implemented with the evaluation report tool

 ### Technical Decisions
 - Using JWT for authentication with provisions for MFA implementation